jukbot/setup-nginx-webserver/README.md

 ```
 cd /usr/local/src/
 wget https://www.openssl.org/source/openssl-1.1.0-latest.tar.gz
-tar -zxf openssl-1.1.0f.tar.gz
+tar -zxf openssl-1.1.0-latest.tar.gz
 ```

 Note:
 - If you want to install other version you can download it from https://www.openssl.org/source/
-- We will use lastest openssl version 1.1.x from official website.
+- We will use latest openssl version 1.1.x from official website.

 4).
-Go to the source directory, then generate a config file by follow commands
+Go to the source directory, then generate a config file with the following commands

 ```
 cd openssl-1.1.0f
 ./config
 ```

-Alphabet suffix 'l' of openssl version number is depended on release of openssl.
+Alphabet suffix 'l' of openssl version number depends on release of openssl.

 5).
 Compile the source, test and then install the package (need root permission)